heliusblackstar/freekb/93688c5e-d819-48eb-80c2-a935bc2ab180/index.md

 - We can transfer applications from one virtual desktop to another.
 One way is to right-click an application's thumbnail in Task View and choose from the available options:
 ![task view right click menu](task_view_right_click_menu.png)

-- Another way is to drag and drop the application thumbnail directly to the virtual desktopt thumbnail:
+- Another way is to drag and drop the application thumbnail directly to the virtual desktop thumbnail:
 ![drag and drop application to a different desktop](task_view_drag_and_drop.png)

 ### Switching between virtual desktops